shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/using-custom-models-to-pass-macros-to-dynamic-creative-optimizations.md

 ---
-title: Using Custom Models to Pass Macros to Dynamic Creative Optimizations
+title: Data Science Toolkit - Custom Models for Passing Macros to Dynamic Creative Optimizations
 description: This article suggests using a macro and non-valuation custom model to ensure the Dynamic Creative Optimizations (DCO) receives targeted segments.
 ---

-# Using custom models to pass macros to dynamic creative optimizations
+# Data Science Toolkit - Using custom models to pass macros to dynamic creative optimizations

 This document provides a solution to use a macro combined with a non-valuation custom model to ensure the Dynamic Creative Optimizations (DCO) receives all the segments the user has been targeted on.